-This R package provides an algorithm for nonlinear global optimization based on the variable neighbourhood trust region search (VNTRS) algorithm proposed by Bierlaire et al. (2009) “A Heuristic for Nonlinear Global Optimization”.
-The algorithm combines variable neighbourhood exploration with a trust-region framework to efficiently search the solution space.
-It can terminate a local search early if the iterates are converging toward a previously visited local optimum or if further improvement within the current region is unlikely.
-In addition to global optimization, the algorithm can also be applied to identify multiple local optima.
+This R package implements the variable neighborhood trust region search (VNTRS) algorithm for nonlinear global optimization, following Bierlaire et al. (2009) “A Heuristic for Nonlinear Global Optimization”.
+The method combines neighborhood exploration with a trust-region framework to search the solution space efficiently.
+It can terminate a local search early when the iterates converge toward a previously visited local optimum or when further improvement within the current region is unlikely.
+The algorithm can also be used to identify multiple local optima.

 How to get started